-In the early years, workers and volunteers quickly realized that poverty, poor health and living conditions, illiteracy and discrimination were barriers to people achieving full participation in their community.
-For these reasons, the initial projects of the House were aimed at removing these barriers, with a focus on providing a “hand up” rather than a “hand out”.
-Over the years, these projects have evolved and turned into some of the House’s most long standing programs, including the Music School, Meals on Wheels, Adult Learning Programs and more.
+In the early years, workers and volunteers quickly realized that poverty, poor health and living conditions, illiteracy and discrimination were barriers to people achieving their full participation in their community.
+For those reasons, the initial projects of the House were aimed at removing these barriers, with a focus on providing a “hand up” rather than a “hand out”.
+Over the years, these projects have evolved and turned into some of the House’s most long-standing programs, including the Music School, Meals on Wheels, Adult Learning and more.

 The organization was founded by the Presbyterian Church in Canada under the leadership of Sir James Woods.
 In the 1940s, the House became a participant in the United Community Fund and continues to be a member of the United Way, from which it receives a portion of its funding.

 A Timeline of West Neighbourhood House